 subsequent judgment from God.
 However, there is another interpretation that is

-derived from a principle of Scripture, something Jesus mentioned, also Peter,
+derived from a principle of Scripture, something Jesus mentioned, also John,

-Paul and John, not just in a couple verses but extensively, called Dying to
+Peter and Paul, not in a couple verses but extensively, comprising an entire

 bring about clarity of a principle that is far less known.
 Jesus said in Jn